 4. Let it dry a while.

-Schritt 3: Connecting the two spouts.
+Step 3: Connecting the Two Spouts.

 There is a significant amount of glue used in this step.
 This is done in order to keep the passage way of the water tight enough as to not allow leaks out every opportune spot.

 1. First of all, put your pieces together.
 A la insert one into the other.

 2. Place the unit in a vice, or, on a stable location so that you can look down into the funnel.

 **I noticed a gap when I looked down.
 It's big enough that if I started with the hot glue I may have some glue go through the gap.
 I didn't want that to happen because if it ran down to the very back of the shaft it could glue the whole thing shut, and then I'd be sunk.

 3. Use the krazy glue to get a quick and thin layer around the inner edge of the joining spot.
 This should only take a few seconds if not minute to dry.

 4. Now take your glue gun, and begin covering over the krazy glue.
 This will actually heat up the krazy glue and it'll unstick, so be gentle with the unit at this time.
 The krazy glue is a temporary barrier against the hot glue.
 Let your covering work dry.